GoogleCloudPlatform/gke-autoneg-controller/README.md

 # Autoneg GKE controller

-`autoneg` provides simple custom integration between GKE and GCLB. `autoneg` is a GKE controller which works in conjunction with the GKE NEG controller to manage integration between your GKE service endpoints and GCLB backend services.
+`autoneg` provides simple custom integration between GKE and GCLB (both external and internal).  `autoneg` is a GKE controller which works in conjunction with the GKE NEG controller to manage integration between your GKE service endpoints and GCLB backend services.

-GKE users may wish to register NEG backends from multiple clusters into the same backend service, or may wish to orchestrate advanced deployment strategies in a custom fashion. `autoneg` can enable those use cases.
+GKE users may wish to register NEG backends from multiple clusters into the same backend service, or may wish to orchestrate advanced deployment strategies in a custom fashion, or offer the same service via protected public endpoint and more lax internal endpoint. `autoneg` can enable those use cases.

 ## How it works